What you need to know

 - Existing residences that are being renovated or rebuilt

 The City owns, installs, maintains, and repairs all water meters marked "VWW" by the City of Vancouver.
-The City does not own, install, maintain, or repair water meters installed by private property owners for the owners use.

 Water meters on residential property are installed into underground boxes near the property line at the same level as a sidewalk.
 To locate the water meter on your residential property, look for a box covered by a steel or plastic lid.